typhonjs-typedoc/ts-lib-docs/README.md

 A brand new Typedoc theme [@typhonjs-typedoc/typedoc-theme-dmt](https://www.npmjs.com/package/@typhonjs-typedoc/typedoc-theme-dmt) /
 (Default Modern Theme) / theme augmentation is used to generate the TS Lib docs.
 The biggest feature is a massive reduction in disk space utilized upwards of 90% for large documentation projects like this one along with an 80% speed improvement when generating docs.
+The DMT theme is not necessary to link your TypeDoc doc generation.

 ------------

-Please note that these API docs are presently hosted through Github pages while a permanent hosting location is found.
+Please note that the TS Lib API docs are presently hosted through Github pages while a permanent hosting location is found.
 IE if this gets popular GH bandwidth concerns may come into play.

 You may open an issue at [ts-lib-docs](https://github.com/typhonjs-typedoc/ts-lib-docs) repository for discussion / feedback.